-The goals were to better understand the philosophies and tools being used to provide IDSS; work toward an appropriate level of consistency with messaging, and share best practices.
+The goals were to better understand the philosophies and tools being used to provide IDSS; to work toward an appropriate level of consistency with messaging, and to share best practices.
 We also discussed hurdles we have encountered and how to work through them.
 Topics included:

-- Using operations levels in the forecast office based on workload to support IDSS - Providing flexibility to switch staff responsibilities or to bring in additional help - Reducing workload, either through elimination or automation and new technologies - Determining impacts when looking at advisories vs. warnings, and proving the ability to update these impacts from one year to the next - Retooling NWS local education and outreach to ensure maximum impact when working with our partners and to support a Weather-Ready Nation - Improving communications with partners and the public through outlets such as weather stories, social media, videos, and one-on-one calls - Integrating new and future technology and tools into operations - Improving consistency among offices when looking at value based criteria, impact based criteria, shared topographically favorable areas - ◆ Consistantly branding the NWS web and social media presence for a clear look and feel - Empowering NWS employees to improve staff morale and encourage decisive action in an IDSS paradigm
+- Using operations levels in the forecast office based on workload to support IDSS - Providing flexibility to switch staff responsibilities or to bring in additional help

+- Reducing workload, either through elimination or automation and new technologies - Determining impacts when looking at advisories vs. warnings, and proving the ability to update these impacts from one year to the next - Retooling NWS local education and outreach to ensure maximum impact when working with our partners and to support a Weather-Ready Nation - Improving communications with partners and the public through outlets such as weather stories, social media, videos, and one-onone calls

+- Improving consistency among offices when looking at value based criteria, impact based criteria, shared topographically favorable areas - ◆ Consistantly branding the NWS web and social media presence for a clear look and feel - Empowering NWS employees to improve staff morale and encourage decisive action in an IDSS paradigm